fernandoenzo/wirescale/README.md

 - `interface` The network interface name that WireGuard will set up for this peer.
 Defaults to the peer name.
 - `iptables-accept` Can be `true` or `false`.
 If set to `true`, iptables rules will be added to allow incoming traffic through the new network interface.
 Use this only if the connection is unstable and needs to be recovered repeatedly.
 This should not be necessary in most cases.
 Defaults to `false`.
-- `iptables-route` Can be `true` or `false`.
+- `iptables-forward` Can be `true` or `false`.
 If set to `true`, iptables rules will be added to enable forwarding of traffic through the new network interface.
   Defaults to `false`.
 - `iptables-masquerade` Can be `true` or `false`.
 If set to `true`, iptables rules will be added to mark and masquerade traffic routed through the new network interface.
 Use this to enable NAT for outgoing packets.
 Defaults to `false`.